ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 They are also powerful with many different ways they can be customized or configured.
 Here, I'll share with you how I use these tools as extensions in [Positron](https://positron.posit.co/) to help make it easier to write and edit posts for the rOpenSci blog.
 Hopefully this inspires you to explore how you might set them up to support your workflows!
+Further, if you're interested in setting up your own tools, perhaps you want to check out this [blog post](/blog/2025/09/18/markdown-programmatic-parsing/) on "All the Ways to Programmatically Edit or Parse R Markdown / Quarto Documents".

 ## General setup